callumhackett/callumhackett.github.io/_posts/2025-06-04-about-the-diary.md

 layout: page
 title: The Diary
 permalink: about-the-diary
-description: A description of the purpose and ambition of the website Diary, such as these can be remarked upon without undermining the very same
+description: A description of the purpose and themes of this Diary, such as these can be remarked upon without undermining the very same
 tags: diary
 ---
 {% include post-date.html %}